chromium/requestautocomplete-magento-extension/README.md

 #### *boolean* `requestAutocomplete.enable()`

 Integrates `requestAutocomplete()` into the Magento checkout flow if supported.
-Returns a boolean indicating whether the Magento `rAc()` is enabled.
+Returns a boolean indicating whether the Magento `rAc()` flow is now enabled.

 --------------------------------------------------------------------------------